AnoopAlias/AUTOM8N/docs/XtendWeb_Administration.rst

 ------------------------------------------------

-Config generation is based on Templates and YAML settings (  Jinja2 templating engine and YAML settings ) For generating a single nginx vhost following files are parsed in order .The customization options are mentioned beside them with CUSTOMIZE
+Config generation is based on Templates and YAML settings (  Jinja2 templating engine and YAML settings ) For generating a single nginx vhost following files are parsed in order .The customization filename are mentioned beside them in brackets
-If the customized files are present ,it is used instead of original A Sysadmin mostly only need to add /edit application templates and this use minimum template logic for easy manipulation
+If the file mentioned in brackets is present, it is used instead of the Xtendweb package provided one A Sysadmin mostly only need to add /edit application templates and this use minimum template logic for easy manipulation

 ::

   /opt/nDeploy/domain-data/domain.com # User settings for domain
   # if above file is not present ,it is created with default settings from
-  /opt/nDeploy/conf/domain_data_default.yaml # CUSTOMIZE /opt/nDeploy/conf/domain_data_default_local.yaml
+  /opt/nDeploy/conf/domain_data_default.yaml  # ( /opt/nDeploy/conf/domain_data_default_local.yaml )
-  /opt/nDeploy/conf/domain_data_suspended.yaml # CUSTOMIZE /opt/nDeploy/conf/domain_data_suspended_local.yaml
+  /opt/nDeploy/conf/domain_data_suspended.yaml # ( /opt/nDeploy/conf/domain_data_suspended_local.yaml )

   # Following file generate /etc/nginx/sites-enabled/domain.com.conf
-  /opt/nDeploy/conf/server.j2 # CUSTOMIZE /opt/nDeploy/conf/server_local.j2
+  /opt/nDeploy/conf/server.j2 # ( /opt/nDeploy/conf/server_local.j2 )

   # The application template defined in domain_data setting file is used for generating /etc/nginx/sites-enabled/domain.com.include
   /opt/nDeploy/conf/APPTEMPLATENAME.j2

+  # Default vhost template
+  /opt/nDeploy/conf/default_server.conf.j2 # ( /opt/nDeploy/conf/default_server_local.conf.j2 )

 Layer7(Application layer) DDOS mitigation